noopsd123/nflwinner/README.md

 **📂 Project Structure**
-NFL_Super_Bowl_Winner.ipynb: The full data pipeline, from ingestion to prediction.
+NFL_Super_Bowl_Winner.ipynb: The full data pipeline, from importing the data to prediction.

 /visualizations: High-res exports of model insights for stakeholders.